Power Efficient Cooperative Communication within IIoT Subnetworks: Relay or RIS?: Introduction

 As discussed in the introduction, the URLLC requirements of IIoT subnetworks, particularly the need for ultra-short communication cycles, demand innovative cooperative transmission protocols.
 Existing literature lacks a comprehensive approach integrating transmission protocol design, relay selection, and power control for these demanding settings.
 In our previous work \cite{EuCNC}, we introduced a novel time division multiple access (TDMA) protocol to address these requirements.
 Building upon that foundation, this paper expands the approach by incorporating both amplify-and-forward (AF) and DF relaying.
 Additionally, we propose a frequency division multiple access (FDMA) protocol designed for cooperative communication.
 Our aim is to enhance reliability while minimizing transmit power, addressing the unique challenges encountered in IIoT environments.
 The proposed solution leverages secondary APs (sAPs) to relay packets from devices experiencing poor propagation conditions to a primary AP (pAP), which includes embedded controller functionalities.
 This configuration ensures robust communication even in the presence of signal blockages and fading—issues commonly encountered in industrial settings.
 We present a thorough analysis of the framework by examining both DF and AF relaying schemes in the context of TDMA and FDMA.

-Another gap in the literature is the absence of direct performance comparisons between systems that use multiple APs as relays and those utilizing RISs.
-This lack of comparison creates ambiguity around the most efficient method for minimizing transmit power and enhancing URLLC in IIoT settings.
+Another gap in the literature is the lack of direct performance comparisons between systems using multiple APs as relays and those employing RISs.
+While studies \cite{RIS-or-relay1,RIS-or-relay2,RIS-or-relay3} have addressed comparisons between RISs and relays, none have focused on minimizing transmit power under the stringent URLLC requirements of IIoT environments.
+Our work bridges this gap by addressing both power minimization and the use of multiple relays or RISs, setting it apart from existing studies.
 To address this, we extend our analysis to an equivalent system model where sAPs are replaced with RISs, facilitating transmission through both direct device-to-pAP channels and device-RIS-pAP channels.
 This analysis also includes addressing the challenges associated with CSI estimation in the RIS-based setup.
 The main contributions of this work are as follows: \begin{itemize} \item We propose novel transmission protocols for both TDMA and FDMA configurations in DF/AF relaying systems designed for URLLC applications.
 In these protocols, devices are dynamically scheduled into single-hop or two-hop transmission modes, utilizing the most suitable sAP based on real-time channel state information (CSI), while adhering to the strict timing constraints (of IIoT subnetworks).

 \item We extend our analysis to an equivalent system model where sAPs are replaced with RISs.
 In this scenario, transmission occurs through both the direct device-to-pAP channel and the combined device-RIS-pAP channel.
 We also address the challenge of CSI estimation for this setup.